Minebench/MobLimit/README.md

 # MobLimit

-Simple Spigot and Paper plugin to limit mob spawning under certain conditions.
+Simple Spigot and Paper plugin to limit mob spawning and entity placement depending on the amount of entities around or in a chunk.

 Can also remove the AI of mobs while spawning (make them "dumb") while trying to still keep certain mob farm types working.